Minox B →

 (I was the original Minox Riga).

-The body of the camera is made of aluminium.
-When closed,
+The body of the camera is made of aluminium rather than stainless steel.

 allowing it to be consealed in the palm of a hand very easily.

 The image on the right shows a typical Minox A III.

 Before shooting pictures, the camera has to be opened by pulling